 Inevitably, my world came crumbling down with jarring reality.
 When I found myself homeless, living on my brother-in-law’s sofa, penniless, jobless, and yet still with bills to pay, I knew I needed a wake-up call.
 The year was 2000 and that spring I surrendered to an inner knowing that I couldn’t ever go back to that out of balance life.

-Today, I do run three companies, have five kids, and occasionally do a half or full marathon.
+Today, I do run three companies, have four kids, and occasionally do a half or full marathon.
 I also turn my phone off on Saturday night and do not turn it on until Monday morning.
 I pray and meditate first thing in the morning and last thing at night.
 I also bake into my schedule times to think and breathe.

 If you are out of balance and you know it, I invite you to explore the SWOT method of work-life balance using the following phases: